Swedish Workers Union: Founding

 SvA was founded in Stockholm on April 22, 1899.
 A formal founding conference was held in the same city on November 3–4, 1899.
 It sought to build a non-socialist labour movement.
 The initiative to launch SvA came from liberal workers from a handful of factories in Stockholm, including AB Separator and L. M. Ericsson.
 SvA had the support of a few prominent liberals; Adolf Hedin, David Bergström and Ernst Beckman.
 The launching of SvA was also supported by evangelical free churches.

 The foundation of SvA was provoked by the decision of the founding congress of the 1898 Swedish Trade Union Confederation (LO) to collectively affiliate all of its members to the Social Democratic Labour Party.

 Göteborg conference

-SvA local organizations participated at a conference of Christian labour associations in Göteborg in July 1899.
+SvA local organizations participated at a conference of Christian labour associations in Gothenburg in July 1899.
 The conference debated on whether to join SvA or launch a separate, nationwide Christian labour organization.
 In the end the Göteborg conference opted for the latter, and founded the Christian Workers Union of Sweden.
 However, the Christian Workers Union became short-lived as local branches defected to SvA.
 It was dissolved by 1900.
 The nine remaining local organizations of the Christian Workers Union, with a total of 243 members, joined SvA.